-Contractor shall work with Covered California to extend the disparity identification and improvement requirements in this article for 2023 and beyond.
+Contractor shall work with Covered California to assess the feasibility and impact of extending the disparity identification and improvement requirements in this article for 2023 and beyond.
 Covered California intends to proceed with measures stratification by income for disparities identification and monitoring purposes.
 Areas for consideration include: